HRDAG/snap/INSTALL.md

 ## 1) Define your `git` path

 You need to make sure you have defined HRDAG_GIT_HOME in your ~/.bash_profile.
-For example, you would add this line:
+For example, you would copy-and-paste this line:

 	export HRDAG_GIT_HOME=~/git